kittenvr/LLMCoder/README.md

 # LLMCoder

 Inspired from [hannesrudolph/llm-code-helper](https://github.com/hannesrudolph/llm-code-helper).
 Actually, code converted from it by the help of Claude 3.5 Sonnet, with only one prompt.
-From Python to pure html, for easy using.
+From Python to pure html/css/js, for easy using.

 Then I added auto focus, auto Format code/Process Changes after pasting, and auto clear.
 Fit whole page without scroll bar.
 Make the whole process even easier.

 Just clone this repo, and open the `index.html` file from your browser, you don't need Python or any installation.

 Or you can open my page online: [LLM Coder](https://christorng.github.io/LLMCoder/).
-It runs purly on your browser, no data is sent to any server.
+It runs purely on your browser, no data is sent to any server.

 Attached original README.md: